Price

 This fully outfitted adventure has long been the benchmark for overnight guided kayak adventures in New Zealand.
 There will be no better time to experience it than this summer.
 Summers call for lasting memories, and our Classics do just that.

-On this trip covering the coastline from Awaroa to Marahau you have a professional guide with you for 2 days sharing their knowledge and passion of the Abel Tasman.
-We also cater all meals designed around your health and energy.
+On this trip covering the coastline from Totraranui or Awaroa to Anchorage your professional guide will be with you for around 2 days sharing stories, local knowledge, and their love for this incredible place – the Abel Tasman.
+We cater all meals designed around your health and energy.

 Every trip is unique like each of our clients.